section-engineering-education/engineering-education/content/articles/implement-a-collapsible-view-using-a-cardview/index.md

 Next, set an `onClickListener` on the `show` ImageView.
 When this image is clicked, you would want to either show or hide the `card_group`.

-Inside the `onClickListerner`, pass the `CardView` as the root view to run the transition, which would make the collapsing and expanding of the card a lot nicer and give it an animation effect
+Inside the `onClickListerner`, pass the `CardView` as the root view to run the transition, which would make the collapsing and expanding of the card a lot nicer and give it an animation effect.

 Finally, check if the group’s visibility is visible.
 If it is, you set its visibility to gone and change the image resource of the ImageView to `arrow_down_float`.
 Which kind of looks like a show-more icon.